Patilganeshk/xyz/README.md

 The model training script downloads the data from S3 bucket(***dev-predictive-billing***), trains the model and saves the model in S3 bucket.
 For every model train run we save the model to S3 bucket.
 This GPU instance is automatically terminated once the training job is completed.
 The model training time largely depends on the amount of data and number of epochs.
 For  the key extraction model to train properly at least 1000 samples to be provided.

-Next we download the model from the s3 bucket check if the model accuracy is greater than 50% and more than that of previously trained model, if the accuracy is more than two conditions we copy the model to EFS
+Next we download the model from the s3 bucket check if the model accuracy is greater than 50% and more than that of previously trained model, if the accuracy is more than two conditions we copy the model to EFS.

+	!sudo cp -r bert-clinical-ner ./efs/efs/models/
-Model accuracy depend upon the quality if label and quantity of the data Once all the process is done we close the jupyter notebook instance.
+Once all the process is done we close the jupyter notebook instance.